 End-to-end testing is a type of software testing technique that tests software from start to end.
 This includes horizontal end-to-end testing, which involves testing a user’s journey and workflows, as well as vertical testing which includes testing the various layers, systems, and sub-systems of an application.

 Regression testing is a type of software testing which is conducted every time a software is updated or modified.
 The purpose of regression testing is to ensure that any new updates and modifications in code do not impact existing functionalities in the software.

 Regression testing can take place at any testing level and involves re-running old test cases.
 It can occur more frequently than end-to-end testing.
 End-to-end testing is usually done at higher testing levels to test the process completely and thoroughly.
 It involves creating new test scenarios and test cases.
-Regression tests take place in pre-production environment whereas end-to-end testing is conducted in production environment.
+Regression tests take place in the pre-production environment, whereas end-to-end testing is conducted in the production environment.

 End-to-end testing and regression testing are both important aspects of software testing.
 Both are interlinked as regression testing can include end-to-end testing as well.
 On the other hand, end-to-end testing also involves both regression testing and new feature testing.
 Both end-to-end testing and regression testing can be handled more efficiently with the help of test management tools like Testworthy.
 In agile software development, test automation for both processes can do wonders in increasing test coverage and managing an increasingly large test suite.